jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

   Of interest to us now are ``'N_ur'`` and ``'N_ncdm'``; the number of **u**\ ltra-\ **r**\ elativistic species (massless neutrinos) and **n**\ on-\ **c**\ old **d**\ ark **m**\ atter species (massive neutrinos).
-  In the above parameter specifications we switch out the default use of massless neutrinos with one (``'N_ncdm': 1``) 3-times degenerate (``'deg_ncdm': 3``) massive neutrino, which really amounts to three separate neutrinos but all of the same mass (``'m_ncdm'``).
+  In the above parameter specifications, we switch out the default use of massless neutrinos with one (``'N_ncdm': 1``) 3-times degenerate (``'deg_ncdm': 3``) massive neutrino, which really amounts to three separate neutrinos but all of the same mass (``'m_ncdm'``).